How the Weight Loss Timeline Calculator Works

 This weight loss timeline calculator is built on several well-established scientific principles:

-- Mifflin-St Jeor Equation (1990): The most accurate predictive equation for BMR in non-obese individuals.
-For males: BMR = 10 x weight(kg) + 6.25 x height(cm) - 5 x age - 5.
-For females: the constant is -161 instead of +5.
+- Mifflin-St Jeor Equation (1990): A commonly used resting-metabolic-rate equation.
+For males: BMR = 10 x weight(kg) + 6.25 x height(cm) - 5 x age + 5.
+For females: the constant is -161.

 For a deeper understanding of your daily energy expenditure, try our TDEE Calculator.
 To optimize your nutrition during weight loss, use the Macro Calculator to set protein, carb, and fat targets that support your goals while preserving lean muscle mass.